erikh/spin/cmd/spin-broker/README.md

 - agents are expected to listed on queues named after the resource they manage.
   An example is in [sa-host-path](../agents/sa-host-path).

+## Idempotency in a tight package

+Queues are modeled through `bbolt` buckets which uses operations that are isolated in transactions.
+Each queue is assigned to a resource - a string that identifies the kind of work they are supposed to be performing.
+A queue is a collection of "commands".

+A command contains a resource, action, parameters, and dependencies:

+- resources are mentioned above; they exist to separate powers between agents, which will be discussed more below.
+- actions are the command name to execute; `argv[0]` if you will.
+- parameters are a key/value map of parameters to send along with the action to the agent.
+These are typed, and validated for presence as well.
+- dependencies are a list of identifiers (UUIDs currently) that must be satisfied before this queue item can be yielded.

+Agents are units of code which read from the broker and carry out its actions, one at a time (currently, at least!).
+Agents consume from a single queue, and model an actual resource (storage, network, compute) in behavior.

+For example, the storage agent has a `provision volume` action and a `create image` action, as well as removal actions.
+A host path agent implements this, but there is no reason a zfs agent cannot be built.
+Agents do not communicate back to the broker, they simply do their work and move on.

+The [API server](../spin-apiserver) communicates with the broker to issue commands to the agents.
+If you just want to launch a VM, talk to the API server.

 ## Toying with the host-path agent

 `make server` then run this script; the files/directories will appear in `~/.config/spin` and can be safely deleted after this is done running.

+This will create the storage and the vm supervisory files, and start the vm.
+Then, it will shut it down first gracefully, then forcefully after 5 seconds.

+Please note that the JSON in the example is in an extreme state of flux and may become out of date rapidly.
+Check [the emulation agent's source](../../pkg/resources/emulation) for the most updated information on the subject.

 ```bash
 #!env bash